patrickvorgers/Home-Assistant-Import-Energy-Data/README.md

 1. **Data preparation**
    Prepare the data in the correct CSV file format (`Epoch Unix Timestamp`, `sensor value`).
    For several energy providers conversion scripts exist that convert the energy provider specific format to the needed format.
-   Additionally, a generic conversion script is available that can handle various formats such as CSV, XLS, XLSX, and JSON and can deal with headers, footers, date formats, data filtering and data recalculation.
+   Additionally, a generic conversion script is available that can handle various formats such as CSV, XLS, XLSX, SQLite database and JSON and can deal with headers, footers, date formats, data filtering and data recalculation.

 2. **Import CSV files**
    Use the generic import script `ImportData.py` to import the CSV files generated from step 1 into a temporary working table within the Home Assistant database.